bushstas/classy-loader/README.md

 ```

 ### prefix::name
-Adds needed addiotinal prefix to class name.<br>
+Adds needed addiotinal prefix to class name.
-See the example with the Icon above.<br>
+See the example with the Icon above.
-Let's modify this a little bit.<br>
+Let's modify this a little bit.
 Added prefix is a local prefix in relation to the Icon.
 ```javascript
 render() {